General conditions of sales

 14.2 Any disputes arising out of or in connection with these Terms of Sale and Delivery (Agreement) including the issue of their coming into existence legally valid and of their effects prior to or after coming into existence shall be subject to the exclusive jurisdiction of the City of Salzburg Law Court, at the option of the Contractor also subject to the jurisdiction of the law court in the district of which the Customer has his registered office, a branch office, his habitual residence or his assets.
 Only the German version is binding.

-In the case that no enforcement agreement exists between Austria and the state where the Customer has his headquarters, any disputes arising out of or in connection with these Terms of Sale and Delivery (this Agreement) including the issue of their coming into existence legally valid and of their effects prior to or after coming into existence shall be settled exclusively by The Court of Arbitration of the Salzburg Bar Association ("Salzburger Rechtsanwaltskammer"), 5020 Salzburg.
-The rules of arbitration of the Salzburg Bar Association shall apply as amended.
+In the case that no enforcement agreement exists between Austria and the state where the Customer has his headquarters, any disputes arising out of or in connection with these Terms of Sale and Delivery (this Agreement) including the issue of their coming into existence legally valid and of their effects prior to or after coming into existence shall be settled exclusively by the Salzburg Court of Arbitration.
+The rules of the Salzburg Court of Arbitration apply as amended.
 The place of arbitration shall be Salzburg.
 The language of arbitration shall be German.
 Both the Customer and the Contractor waive to appeal an arbitration or otherwise to oppose its legal effect and its execution, to the extent that such a waiver is effective according to mandatory law.